-What also makes the Ink Business Preferred Card lucrative is that it comes with some great perks that can add even more value to the card.
-My single favorite benefit offered by the card is cell phone protection.
+Probably my single favorite benefit of the Ink Business Preferred Card is the cell phone protection it offers.
 Given how expensive smartphones are nowadays, this is a benefit that could prove especially beneficial for many.

 In this post I wanted to look at how this benefit works in more detail.